-The sanctuary, which is located in a small bay on the north side of the island, was created in the hope of giving these rescued creatures a safe place to live out their lives, as well as to end the exploitation of the intelligent mammals in zoos and marinas around the world.
+The sanctuary, which is located in a small bay on the north side of the island, was created in the hope of providing these rescued creatures a safe haven to live out their lives, as well as to end the exploitation of the intelligent mammals in zoos and marinas around the world.

-The location of the Aegean Marine Life Sanctuary (AMLS) in the elongated, fjord-like gulf of Vroulia Bay provides safe shelter, natural waters with high biodiversity, and both shallow and deeper locations within an area many times as large as the largest dolphin pool, as well as minimal human intervention.
+The location of the Aegean Marine Life Sanctuary (AMLS) in the elongated, fjord-like gulf of Vroulia Bay provides safe shelter with minimal external interferences, natural waters with high biodiversity, and both shallow and deeper locations within an area many times larger than the largest dolphin pool.

-Some areas of the nearby seafloor are as deep as 40 meters, or 131 feet.
+Various areas of the seafloor are up to 40 meters, or 131 feet, deep.

 Locals welcome dolphin sanctuary

-Environmental organizations have repeatedly attacked the inhumane treatment of dolphins for commercial gain and entertainment; however, international law has prohibited the release of these animals on the open seas.
+Environmental organizations have repeatedly criticized the inhumane treatment of dolphins for commercial gain and entertainment; however, international law has prohibited the release of these animals out to the open seas.

-The Archipelagos Institute’s sanctuary will help to solve this problem by offering a place where dolphins formerly held captive can now swim free.
+The Archipelagos Institute’s sanctuary will assist in resolving this issue by offering a place where formerly-captive dolphins may now swim free.

-The dolphins will be under surveillance in a safe environment and monitored until they reacquire their hunting instinct.
+The dolphins will be under constant surveillance within a safe natural environment and monitored until they reacquire their hunting instinct.
 Only then will they be able to be released back into their natural environment.

 Anastasia Miliou, the research director of the Archipelagos Institute of Marine Conservation, states that there currently are 2,913 dolphins in captivity around the world.